Your Website Being Copied, Duplicate Content & Problems for SEO

 I usually send a message that says something along these lines:

 “Hello, I see that you have copied our page (URL here) and have it on your website at (URL here).
 This is a copyright violation.
 If this content is not removed within 48 hours we will file a lawsuit for copyright infringement.
 Please send me a response when this is removed.”

 Direct and to the point.
 I can tell you, using this tactic gets the content removed about 80% of the time.
 Usually with an apology.

 I recommend on a somewhat regular basis going through and looking for other site that may have copied yours or specific content.
-The most important pages will be your main landing pages and the pages that rank the best in the search engines.
+The most important pages to check will be your main landing pages and the pages that rank the best in the search engines.
 You want to be sure that people have not copied these.
 Remember, as you grow people will try to copy you.
 Feel flattered, but also fight back!
 You wrote it and you deserve for it to only be on your website.

 Will this copied content hurt by website and my SEO?

 Chances are it will not, but I think it can devalue your content at times.
-Google does, or should, realize your wrote the content first.
+Google does, or should, realize you wrote the content first.
 But in case there is a mix-up, I strongly suggest trying to get the content remove.
 Better safe than sorry.